FINDING YOUR IDEAL MARKETING MIX – PART I

 That concludes this month’s look at traditional marketing methods.
 Next month, when we delve into some of the more modern marketing mediums, we’ll look at the difference in targeting, budgeting and application that have opened up over the last ten years within the marketing landscape.

-Thanks for reading, if you’d like to read previous entries, you can find the On my Mind archive here and please feel free to share this content if you feel it could be beneficial to a business owner you know! ~ Alix
+Thanks for reading, please feel free to share this content if you feel it could be beneficial to a business owner you know! ~ Alix